ActivePeter/lets_learn_tech/README.md

 # LearnTechTogether
-use rust and vue3 to build a tech community
+use rust and react to build a tech community